asehmi/auth-simple-for-streamlit/README.md

 > Arvindra Sehmi, CloudOpti Ltd. | [Website](https://sehmiconscious.blogspot.com) | [LinkedIn](https://www.linkedin.com/in/asehmi/)

-> Updated: 24 August, 2021
+> Updated: 25 August, 2021

 ---

-I liked the simplicity of the username/password database authentication solution in [this post](https://discuss.streamlit.io/t/authentication-script/14111) (by [madflier](https://discuss.streamlit.io/u/madflier)) over in the [Streamlit discussion forum](https://discuss.streamlit.io/).
-I thought I'd have a go at making it more _flexible_ and possibly _production ready_.
-My thought is contrary to madflier's objectives around simplicity, but since I've seen a lot of requests for simple database-backed authentication in the Streamlit discussion forum I felt it was worth the effort to take his solution one step further.
-I'm honored to be a member of Streamlit's [Creators](https://streamlit.io/creators) group and I the opportunity to work on my ideas in a recent Streamlit internal hackathon.
-Apologies to madflier! :-)
+## Introduction

+This is **not** an identity solution, it's a simple username/password login authentication solution using a backing database inspired by [this post](https://discuss.streamlit.io/t/authentication-script/14111) (written by [madflier](https://discuss.streamlit.io/u/madflier)) over in the [Streamlit discussion forum](https://discuss.streamlit.io/).

-As a side note, I've already implemented a [Streamlit component for Auth0 Authentication](https://github.com/asehmi/Data-Science-Meetup-Oxford/tree/master/StreamlitComponent).
-That's definitely the way to go, but feel that the Streamlit community has been a little hesitant to take it up.
-Perhaps it's considered to be something for use in _big enterprise_ applications?
-That's not my experience, given how easy it is to use [Auth0](https://auth0.com).
-Streamlit components can get complicated and require separate Streamlit and web apps to make them work.
-So, perhaps something with fewer moving parts is more palatable for most folks (a) getting started with Streamlit, **and** (b) needing authentication to boot?
+I've previously implemented an authentication and identity solution: [Streamlit component for Auth0 Authentication](https://github.com/asehmi/Data-Science-Meetup-Oxford/tree/master/StreamlitComponent).
+That's definitely the solution I'd recommend but feel that the Streamlit community has been slow to take it up.
+Perhaps it's considered to be something for _big enterprise_ applications?
+Given how easy it is to use [Auth0](https://auth0.com) that's not true.
+Or perhaps, because Streamlit components can get complicated and require separate Streamlit and web apps to make them work, something else with fewer moving parts is more desirable?
+I don't know for sure what the blockers are and will be producing some tutorials on Auth0 + Streamlit integration soon to help educate our community.

+In the meantime, I think a solution like madflier's will be more palatable for many folks getting started with Streamlit **and** needing authentication?
+To fill this gap, I thought I'd build on his application and improve its _flexibility_ and _production readiness_.
+Though my aim is contrary to madflier's objectives around simplicity, there are so many requests for simple database-backed authentication in the Streamlit discussion forum that I felt it was worth the effort to take his solution several steps further.
+As an honorary member of Streamlit's [Creators](https://streamlit.io/creators) group I recently had the opportunity to work on my idea in a Streamlit-internal hackathon and this is what I'll describe here.
+Allow me to both apologise to madflier for the many changes I've made to his design and thank him for the initial spark! :-)

+## What I've built

 I've redesigned the original solution and added the following functionality: